"""

 image_dirs_use = image_dirs[:, inds]

-catalogue_dirs_use = catalogue_dirs[:, inds]
+catalog_dirs_use = catalog_dirs[:, inds]

 # estimate an updated attitude

-new_rot = self._temp_att_est.rotation.matrix
+new_rot = self._temp_att_est.estimate(image_dirs_use, catalog_dirs_use, None).matrix

 # attitude

-catalogue_dirs_cam = np.matmul(new_rot, catalogue_dirs)
+catalog_dirs_cam = np.matmul(new_rot, catalog_dirs)

-catalogue_locs = self.model.project_onto_image(catalogue_dirs_cam, temperature=self._temp_temperature,
+catalog_locs = self.model.project_onto_image(catalog_dirs_cam, temperature=self._temp_temperature,

 image=self._temp_image_number)